threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 ![017](./img/017.jpeg)

-Optional step (but is very recommended) is to upload your public ssh key so you can access both the minio nodes over SSH in case of trouble for debugging purpose.
+Optional step (but is very recommended) is to upload your public ssh key so you could access both the minio nodes over SSH in case of trouble for debugging purpose.
 Please use `rsa` key format or any other format supported by `dropbear`.
 ![018](./img/018.jpeg)

 Expiration date for the solution.